 A Student Interest Group (SIG) is a group of organized students with a common interest that

 would like to formally establish a group and have the option to eventually create a Recognized Student Organization (RSO) on campus.
-The organization will act as a group for 6 months (at least 1 recorded general meeting for 6 months straight) and completed training.
+The organization will act as a group for 6 months (at least 1 recorded general meeting for 6 months straight) and complete training.
 When ready, SIGs can apply to become an RSO.

 • Request funding for an event by completing the Student Interest Group Funding Request Form and emailing it to Student Affairs at least 3 weeks before the event.
 Applications will be reviewed, and funding allocations will be made based on the strength of the application/availability of funds.

 • Collaborate with another RSO on an event

 • Inclusion of information given to incoming new students and prospective students

 • Inclusion on the Student Gateway website - The group's name and the email address of the group's main leader will be on the site.

 • Faculty/staff advisement

 • After 6 months of viable existence (minimum of 6 meetings), SIG will be eligible to request funding for mission-consistent activities while working on the RSO application.

 A Recognized Student Organization (RSO) is a group of organized students with a common interest that have functioned as a successful Student Interest Group (SIG) on campus.
 Recognized Student Organizations provide opportunities for students to broaden their academic experiences.
 These affiliations can provide social, intellectual, political, cultural, spiritual, recreational, and professional growth to individual students.